-Air

-Air passenger service is provided by six major airlines and fifteen commuter airlines, offering approximately 125 daily arrivals and departures.
+Air.
+Air passenger service is provided by five major airlines and fifteen commuter airlines, offering approximately 125 daily arrivals and departures.
 The County is also served by three major air cargo carriers.
-Total passengers for 2013 (enplaned and deplaned) were 2,011,690, a 1.4% increase as compared to 2012.
-In 2011 the Syracuse Regional Airport Authority was established and in March 2014 the FAA approved the transfer of the operating certificate from the City of Syracuse to the Authority.
+Total passengers for 2014 (enplaned and deplaned) were 2,001,314, a .5% decrease as compared to 2013.
+In 2011 the Syracuse Regional Airport Authority was established and in March 2014 the FAA approved the transfer of the operating certificate from the City to the Authority.
 See "Economic Development" herein.

-Rail
+Rail.
 Onondaga County is served by the railroad facilities of CSX (formerly Conrail) and Amtrak, which maintain terminals within the County.
 CSX's computerized rail yard has the capacity to handle 2,200 cars per day, while Amtrak Rail serves Central New York travelers with daily departures from the inter-modal transportation center.
 See "Bus" herein.